 An ingredient or two I used to make this might surprise you, but once you give it a try, you’ll love it as much as we do.

 - Papaya – The sweetest, creamiest papayas will be mostly yellow and have a slight give when squeezed.
+Learn how to prepare a papaya for the smoothie.

 - Mango – Use frozen cubed mango.
 If you prefer fresh, dice a ripe one and freeze it in a single layer for 30 minutes before making your smoothie.
 It makes the drink creamier!